Jellyfish15/se_project_spots/README.md

 **Description**

 This design is made so all the elements are displayed effectively on popular screen sizes.
-Almost every element is responsive and moves based on the size of the browser or screen.
+The cards and modal elements have been rendered via Javascript.

 **Tech Stack**

 - HTML
 - CSS
 - Responsive Design
+- Javascript

 **Deployment**